SamaQaraa/Signature-Detection/README.md

-Here's a professional README.md for your GitHub repository:
 # Signature Detection using Faster R-CN

 A deep learning-based solution for detecting signatures in documents using Faster R-CNN with a VGG16 backbone.
 This project demonstrates how to train and evaluate an object detection model for signature localization.